JRL-CARI-CNR-UNIBS/replanners_lib/README.md

 If you are using ROS 1 and want to include `replanners_lib` into a ROS package, download it in a catkin workspace and set `catkin config --install` to make other ROS packages able to find it.

-## How to use
+## Tutorials
-[Here](https://github.com/JRL-CARI-CNR-UNIBS/replanners_lib/blob/master/documentation/tutorial/tutorial.md) a quick tutorial on how you can use a replanner or implement your own algorithm.
+Visit [this](https://github.com/JRL-CARI-CNR-UNIBS/replanners_lib/blob/master/documentation/tutorial/tutorial.md) page for tutorials on how you can use a replanner or implement a new algorithm using `replanners_lib`.

 ## Documentation Update